-All bidders and all subcontractors over \$500,000 (regardless of whether they are apparent low bidder or their quote was used on a project in this bid opening) should submit a completed SFN 52013-List of Businesses Submitting Quotes (Form B), or a spreadsheet containing all the information on Form B by 4:00 pm CST within 5 business days after the bid opening.
-(Copies of quotes are no longer accepted) This process is necessary in identifying "ready, willing, and able" contractors upon which to base the NDDOT Triennial DBE Goal.
+All bidders (regardless of whether they are apparent low bidder in this bid opening) should submit a completed SFN 52013-List of Businesses Submitting Quotes (Form B), or a spreadsheet containing all the information on Form B by 4:00 pm CST within 5 business days after the bid opening.
+Copies of quotes are no longer accepted, however, submitting a list in another format (Excel or other) is acceptable if all the information is clearly provided.
+This process is necessary in identifying "ready, willing, and able" contractors upon which to base the NDDOT Triennial DBE Goal.
 The number of contractors and the types of work they have bid/quoted will be used in the calculation of the DBE goal for each goal setting period.

-All subcontractors, suppliers, manufacturers, regular dealers, vendors, and brokers should fax or email quotes to the Department no later than 9 PM the day before each bid opening.
+All subcontractors, suppliers, manufacturers, regular dealers, vendors, and brokers should email quotes to the Department no later than 9 PM the day before each bid opening.